What are Distributions? How to Determine Small Business Owner Salary

 • How to make other payments from your business, like salaries or guaranteed payments, that might be more effective for tax purposes.

-Be patient with your business’s distributions
+Be smart with your small business owner salary and distributions

 There are many reasons why you might want to own your own business.
 The appeal of being one’s own boss is powerful, and once your business is profitable, taking distributions can be quite lucrative.